 In the aerospace industry, engines, propellers and other replacement and modification parts are required to include certain registration and identification marking.
 The Federal Aviation Administration (FAA) determines which information is appropriate to include, such as the builder’s name, model designation and certification – if any – among other things.
 These markings are required to be on a fireproof dataplate or a similarly approved fireproof method.

-Regulations for the medical device industry and the aerospace industry, as well as those in place for the automotive industry, are designed to help increase safety for all types of parts.
+Regulations for the medical device industry, the aerospace industry, and the automotive industry are designed to help increase safety for all types of parts.

 For example, automotive companies utilize part traceability to increase safety and reliability in their vehicles.
 If a component fails, the manufacturer can quickly and easily determine when and where the part was produced, allowing for critical recalls and warranty decisions to be made sooner.

-Industry-Leading Laser Marking, Engraving and Etching Machines From TYKMA
+Industry-Leading Laser Marking, Engraving and Etching Machines from TYKMA Electrox

 At TYKMA Electrox, we provide our customers with the best technology, which is why we offer the most advanced laser marking, laser engraving and laser etching machines in the world.

-Our Master Oscillator Power Amplifier (MOPA) fiber laser technology has the capability to mark, engrave or etch on a variety of surfaces and materials, unlike other fiber lasers that often have trouble processing some difficult or sensitive materials.
+Our Master Oscillator Power Amplifier (MOPA) fiber laser technology has the capability to mark, engrave or etch on a variety of surfaces and materials, unlike other fiber laser marking systems that often have trouble processing some difficult or sensitive materials.
 Our machines allow you to easily engrave, mark or etch on materials ranging from gold and nickel plating to plastics and PCB.

 Other benefits of our MOPA laser-powered marking, engraving and etching machines include: